 - Law clerk to the Honorable Alan C. Kay in the United States District Court for the District of Hawaii (1999 – 2000).

 Seattle partner Rachel Black focuses her practice on high-stakes commercial litigation for plaintiffs and defendants, both at the trial and appellate levels.
 Ms. Black has tried and managed high profile, high stakes, and widely covered matters in state and federal courts across the country involving a variety of claims, including patent infringement, audit malpractice, financial fraud, unfair business practices, environmental remediation, breach of contract, and antitrust.
-She provides efficient, dedicated representation for her clients both in the Seattle metropolitan area and nation-wide.
+She provides efficient, dedicated representation for high-profile clients such as General Electric and hedge-fund manager, Louis Bacon.

 In 2016, Ms. Black served as legal counsel to former members of the legendary rock group The Turtles in Flo & Eddie, Inc. v.
 Sirius XM Radio, Inc. in a certified class action lawsuit against Sirius XM that settled less than 48 hours before the jury trial was scheduled to begin.
 Sirius XM agreed to pay at least $25.5 million (over $16 million after fees and expenses) and royalties under a 10-year license that is valued up to $62 million (over $41 million after fees and expenses) as compensation for publicly performing without a license Pre-1972 sound recordings.
 The settlement was approved by the Court in 2017, and has received widespread media coverage from publications such as The New York Times, Billboard, The Hollywood Reporter,Law360, Rolling Stone, Variety, Reuters and Managing IP.